 Does the child have an SEND need?
 Have I checked mainstream core standards?
 Have I asked SENCo for support?
 Have I put in all recommendations from any specialist reports?
-Have I used all expected strategies consistently? (timetable/now & next/workstation etc. Does the child have an emotional need?
+Have I used all expected strategies consistently? (timetable/now & next/workstation etc.) Does the child have an emotional need?
 Have I filled in an ABC form?
 Have I discussed triggers with a senior member of staff?
 Have I tried to reduce anxiety for the child with key support strategies?
 Am I using R-Time effectively?
 Is the child engaged with their learning?
 Have I looked at the pupil's interest in the learning?
 Have I found out the child's interests?
 Have I tried personalising the curriculum - including Literacy and Maths?
 Have I used the TA to support the child effectively?
 Have I considered the adults' role in any behaviour?
 Are all adults setting high expectations all of the time?
 Are all adults remaining positive and patient regardless of the behaviour?
 Are all adults treating the behaviour rather than the child?
+How is the ethos and culture in your classroom?
+How are children treating each other?
+Is this role modelled by the adults?